MasonD552/Pi-In-the-Sky/README.md

 ![IMG_2948-ezgif com-video-to-gif-converter](https://github.com/MasonD552/Pi-In-the-Sky/assets/113122312/f8ebccad-ba2f-472b-8973-e9c3bd4d6cf7)

 This launch was one of our first and it didn't go great but it was good for a first attempt.
 The motor did turn on although since we were throwing it with the wind it blew it down.
 The inside was fine and all the mechanics worked.
 What we learned is that throwing it with the wind doesn't help flight time and that throwing it higher would be ideal so it doesn't nose dive.
+Another reason it nose-dived was because the telo battery was too far forward and that weight led it to be front-heavy instead of balanced.

 ![IMG_2951-ezgif com-cut](https://github.com/MasonD552/Pi-In-the-Sky/assets/113122312/22587284-9358-4d3c-83fc-9d9515b92a9f)